networktocode/awesome-network-automation/README.md

 - [Network Programmability and Automation](https://shop.oreilly.com/product/0636920042082.do) - Skills for the Next-Generation Network Engineer.
 - [Network Programmability with YANG](https://www.oreilly.com/library/view/network-programmability-with/9780135180471/) - The Structure of Network Automation with YANG, NETCONF, RESTCONF, and gNMI.
 - [Network Automation at Scale](https://www.oreilly.com/webops-perf/free/network-automation-at-scale.csp) - An introduction and practical look at using Salt to automate your network at scale, in a free ebook from O'Reilly.
+- [Open Source Network Management](https://leanpub.com/opensourcenetworkmanagement/) - Step by step guide for getting started with Open Source Network Management tools such as Nautobot, Hashicorp Vault, Telegraf, and Prometheus.
 - [Site Reliability Engineering and The Site Reliability Workbook](https://landing.google.com/sre/book.html) - Learn concepts of automating and operating at scale from Google experts.
 - [Seeking SRE: Conversations About Running Production Systems at Scale](https://www.amazon.com/Seeking-SRE-Conversations-Running-Production/dp/1491978864) - Learn from the best practices of SRE practitioners who are not working at Google.
 - [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) - Learn the concepts of Agile and DevOps principles.